MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-capacity-planning.md

 <td align="left"><p></p>
 <ul>
 <li><p>A single reporting server and a single database, can process a maximum of 139 requests per second.
 The average is 121 requests/second.</p></li>
-<li><p>Using two reporting servers reporting to the same Microsoft SQL Server database, the average requests/second,like a single reporting server, is ~127, with a max of 278 requests/second.</p></li>
+<li><p>Using two reporting servers reporting to the same Microsoft SQL Server database, the average requests/second,like a single reporting server, is about 127, with a max of 278 requests/second.</p></li>
 <li><p>A single reporting server can process 500 concurrent/active connections.</p></li>
 <li><p>A single reporting server can process a maximum 1500 concurrent connections.</p></li>
 </ul></td>